The Swiss healthcare system

 Once you take up permanent residence and/or employment you are no longer covered by the EHIC and must register with a Swiss health insurance company.

 Going to the doctor in Switzerland

-You are usually free to choose your own family doctor (Doktor/ Arzt / Médicin / Medico) unless your insurance policy places a restriction on choice of doctor (see above).
+You are usually free to choose your own family doctor (Doktor/ Arzt / Médicin / Medico) unless your insurance policy places a restriction on choice of doctor, for example, if you have a cheaper policy plan (see above).
 In Switzerland, people also choose a paediatrician to look after the health of their children.
 The doctor can treat you and refer you onto specialists in a polyclinic (out-patient clinic) or hospital.
 Unless your insurance policy specifies otherwise you may also consult specialists without a referral from your doctor and be covered by your insurance.

-You can find a doctor by personal recommendation, through this website or this one, by looking in the health section of the Swiss Yellow Pages where you’ll find doctors, dentists, pharmacists and other health professionals.
+You can find a doctor by personal recommendation, at www.doktor.ch or www.doctorfmh.ch, or by looking in the health section of the Swiss Yellow Pages where you’ll find doctors, dentists, pharmacists and other health professionals.
 Your embassy or consulate may be able to recommend a doctor who speaks your native language.